IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If I were not an atheist, I would believe in a God who would choose to save people on the basis of the totality of their lives and not the pattern of their words.
 I think he would prefer an honest and righteous atheist to a TV preacher whose every word is God, God, God, and whose every deed is foul, foul, foul.”

 ― <a href="https://en.wikipedia.org/wiki/Isaac_Asimov" target="_blank">Isaac Asimov</a>

+Whenever we read the obscene stories, the voluptuous debaucheries, the cruel and tortuous executions, the unrelenting vindictiveness with which more than half the Bible is filled, it would be more consistent that we call it the **word of a demon** than the word of God.
+It is a history of wickedness that has served to corrupt and brutalize mankind; and, for my part, I sincerely detest it, as I detest everything that is cruel.

+― <a href="https://en.wikipedia.org/wiki/Thomas_Paine" target="_blank">Thomas Paine</a>

 >“There is a ~~theory~~ belief which states that if ever anyone discovers exactly ~~what the Universe is for and why it is here~~ how to quantize gravity, it will instantly disappear and be replaced by ~~something even more bizarre and inexplicable~~ a universe in which quantizing gravity is even harder.
 There is another ~~theory~~ belief which states that this has already happened.”
 (The original is strickenthrough and edited)